 Treble: Ten whole & onehalf sizes from high-tensile Swed-ish steel.
 Bass: Swedish steel core wire wound with pure copper.
 Longest, Agraffe/bridge: 54 1/8” (137 cm)

 Premium wool top felt and under felt; treated to resist insects and moisture.
 Compression-wired to maintain permanent shape.
 Hard rock maple hammer moldings and shanks.

 Horizontal-cut premium wool for effective dampening with maple heads for endurance.

 European spruce, individually weighed-off.
-Chip-proof, stain-resistant coverings for naturals; slip-proof, adbraded ebonized sharps.
-Durable Linden wood buttons reinforce keys over balance rail, permitting maximum tonal power with every strike.
-Longest key: 19″ (48.3 cm).
+Chip-proof, stainresistant coverings for naturals; slip-proof, delicately abraded ebonized sharps.
+Tough, durable Linden wood buttons reinforce keys over balance rail permitting maximum tonal power with every strike.
+Longest: 19” (48.3 cm)

 Made from planks of quarter-sawn spruce.
 Horizonal and vertical birch planks present a vented system for humidity escapement.
 Crowned and reverse-crowned action frame gives a snug fit, intensifies key movement and prevents “slapping” during heavy playing.
 Large maple dowel ends provide a solid mount for adjustable brass touch-regulating screws.
 Thickness: 1¾” (4.45 cm).

 Heavy, solid brass.
 Soft, sustaining, and full sostenuto.